-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
-Ensure front gardens incorporate soft landscaping that complements the streetscape.
-Ensure the retention of large trees.
-Removal of large trees.
-Front gardens dominated by hard surfaces.
-Loss of front gardens.
-Encourage landscaped gardens SITING To maintain and enhance the existing streetscape rhythm and sense of spaciousness.
-To maintain the existing spacious backyard character and enhance the area's leafy feel.
-Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
-Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
-Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
-Provide a secluded private open space with a minimum dimension of 4m to enable the planting and retention of large trees.
-Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
-Give preference to units set one behind the other as opposed to side by side townhouses.
-Dwellings set too far forward.
-Boundary to boundary development Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Front setbacks Siting on corner sites X Siting of units
+- To maintain and enhance the existing streetscape rhythm and sense of spaciousness. - To maintain the existing spacious backyard character. - Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less. - Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Give preference to units set one behind the other as opposed to side by side town houses. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.

+- Dwellings set too far forward.

+- Boundary to boundary development.

+- Dwellings built to or close to their rear boundary with other residential properties.

+Side setbacks

+Siting of units